DongTran2003/SQL_Project_Job_Analysi/README.md

 ORDER BY salary_year_avg DESC
 ```

-Most Common Required Skills for the top 10 Data Analyst roles in the USA:
+Most Common Required Skills for the top 10 highest paying Data Analyst roles in the USA:

 - Python: 5 occurrences
 - SQL: 4 occurrences